THE ECO GARDENS

 We are replanting the orange groves with a heritage variety of oranges that would have been grown on the estate in the 1800s.
 This shows guests what the fruits would have been like in the days of the citrus trade with the United Kingdom, and the riches that they created.

 The Eco Estate highlights local produce grown both here and on the estate.
 Our botanical house is the start point for many of the plants growing here.
 Join us to see some of the native as well as more exotic species that we have.

 Our chickens are all free range and live naturally and very happily in our orange grove.
 The help to keep bugs under control around the trees and their poop is natural fertiliser for our vibrant oranges.
 We just love chickens!

 We are afraid to say our spikey guests are a little shy and prefer their privacy so are rarely seen on the grounds during the daylight hours.
 Found a Hedgehog on Sao Miguel by the side of the road?
 PLEASE CALL: +351 919 076 779

 The estate boasts 3 wildlife ponds.
 Each designed to support and help the local wildlife thrive.
 The ponds support flies, bees, dragon flies, frogs, birds, hedgehogs, bats and birds.

 There are 18 species of bees in the Azores.
 These pollinators are an indispensable natural resource in agriculture and for a healthy ecosystem.
 In short, we need bees and we need a lot of them.
 The grounds of the estate were unloved or simple cattle grazing land.

-With over 100,00 square meters of land, there is plenty of gardening to do and while everything grows in the Azores, there are challenges with the wind, bugs and the rain.
-So much rain.
+With over 100,00 square meters of land, there is plenty of gardening to do.
 With this in mind, and plenty of successes and failures, we created the Azores Gardening group on Facebook.
-Join us for plenty of advice, jokes and photos of the beautiful gardens and plants that we have here.